MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 - **Email address**: Email address of the recipient.
 - **First name**: First name of the recipient.
 - **Last name**: Last name of the recipient.

+To associate a survey invitation and response to an entity, add the following columns to the CSV file and enter the information:
 - **RegardingID**: ID of the entity to associate survey invitation and response.
 - **RegardingEntityName**: Name of the entity to associate survey invitation and response.